How to Choose a Solar Panel Cleaner in Australia: A No-Nonsense Hiring Guide

 • Note the insurer name — for a claim, you deal with the insurer directly

 If the Certificate of Currency is not provided before work commences, reschedule until it is.
+This non-negotiable step protects you when choosing a solar panel cleaner.

-Walk away from a solar cleaner who:
+Walk away from a solar panel cleaner who:

 • Cannot produce a Certificate of Currency when asked